doveg/self-cultivation-of-a-software-engineer/README.md

 # tips
-As a repository about notes, Chinese is the first language of the files, sorry about that.
+As a repository about notes, Chinese is the first language of the files, sorry about that :)